-4 Keys to a Successful Customer Experience Operating Model
+How To Get to a Successful Customer Experience Operating Model

 Collecting the data you need is a composite of Customer Voice, Customer Data, Customer Insight and Competitive Insight, said Mennella.

-Customer Voice combines direct, indirect and inferred customer feedback from a sources such as surveys, social media, clickstream data and purchase history data.
-It’s typically used to measure progress against goals and identity both problem areas and opportunities.
+Customer Voice combines direct, indirect and inferred customer feedback from sources such as surveys, social media, clickstream data and purchase history data.
+It’s typically used to measure progress against goals and identify both problem areas and opportunities.

-Customer Data combines first and third party data to create a detailed profile and is sourced from CRMS, behavioral data, explicit preferences, segments, personas and data brokers.
+Customer Data combines first- and third-party data to create a detailed profile, and is sourced from CRMS, behavioral data, explicit preferences, segments, personas and data brokers.
 It’s typically used to better personalize experiences.

-Customer Insight is comprised of primary customer research and secondary aggregated data from sources like surveys, focus groups, ethnographic research and market research services.
+Customer Insight consists of primary customer research and secondary aggregated data from sources like surveys, focus groups, ethnographic research and market research services.
 It’s typically leveraged to create more accurate personas and to refine your journey maps.

 Competitor Insight is about benchmarking against the market and understanding the “best of the best.”
 This data is sourced from industry indices, your own benchmarking surveys, third party research services and other competitor comparison research.
 It is typically used to high-level rank your brand’s customer experiences against your competitors.

-Turning Insight into Action
+Turning Insight Into Action

-According to Gartner, 51 percent of marketers say some aspect of customer experience reports in to the CMO.
+According to Gartner, 51 percent of marketers say some aspect of customer experience reports directly to the CMO.

 Therefore one of the primary hurdles for customer experience improvement programs that Mennella highlighted is that of influence in the organization.
 Regardless of where a CX program reports — to the CMO or the Chief Customer Officer or elsewhere — your team simply won’t own all the areas that you need to influence.